Information about Tree Preservation Orders, report a problem tree and how to donate a tree.

 For more help about Elm trees or identifying suspect logs, please send an email to firstname.lastname@example.org or phone 01273 29 29 29.

-The recent stormy weather we've encountered since October 2013 and winter 2014 have led to us prioritising hazardous trees and other issues caused by the bad weather.
-This has had a knock on effect, reducing the number of street trees pruned and delaying pre-scheduled and proactive works by approximately 12 months.
+The stormy weather over the last few years led to us prioritising hazardous trees and other issues.
+Unfortunately, this has had a knock-on effect of reducing the number of street trees pruned, and delayed pre-scheduled and proactive work by about a year.

-Brighton and Hove has an estimated collection of some 12,000 street trees which receive health and safety inspections every 3-4 years.
-Checks for Elm disease and dead trees are carried out on an annual basis and promptly acted upon by the City Parks tree team to help prevent Elm beetle infestations and subsequent infections.
+Brighton & Hove has an estimated collection of some 12,000 street trees which receive health and safety inspections every three to four years.
+We checks for Elm disease and dead trees annually and act quickly to help prevent Elm beetle infestations and infections.

 Highway trees are subject to statutory work which requires the removal of obstructions such as the clearance of basal growths and low branches to allow for the free passage of pedestrians and vehicles.

-The symptoms first become visible during early June when the leaves are first emerging; these show themselves as wilting and dark discolouration on the leaves with elongated lesions developing on the smaller branches.
+The symptoms first become visible during early June when the leaves are first emerging.
+These show themselves as wilting and dark discoloration on the leaves with elongated lesions developing on the smaller branches.
 Eventually the whole crown will become infected with a characteristic ‘crown die-back’ developing over the next few years.